 As you run these experiments, remember to record your observations in the Gremlin web app, discuss the outcomes with your team, and track any changes or improvements made to your systems as a result.
 This way, you can demonstrate the value of the experiments you’ve run to your team and to the rest of the organization.

 Now that you know how a memory attack works, try running one yourself:

-- Log into your Gremlin account (or sign up for a Gremlin Free account).
+- Log into your Gremlin account (or sign up for a free trial account).

 - Select a host to target.
 Start with a single host to limit your blast radius, then increase your blast radius as you become more comfortable with running attacks.

 - Under Choose a Gremlin, select the Resource category, then select Memory.